SuperHouse/esp-open-rtos/README.md

 As part of the esp-open-rtos build process, all binary SDK symbols are prefixed with `sdk_`.
 This makes it easier to differentiate binary & open source code, and also prevents namespace conflicts.

+Espressif's RTOS SDK provided a "libssl" based on axTLS.
+This has been replaced with the more up to date mbedTLS library (see below).

 Some binary libraries appear to contain unattributed open source code:

 * libnet80211.a & libwpa.a appear to be based on FreeBSD net80211/wpa, or forks of them. ([See this issue](https://github.com/SuperHouse/esp-open-rtos/issues/4)).